matthieugomez/EconPDEs.jl/README.md

 - Consumption Saving Models
     - Wang Wang Yang (2016) Optimal consumption and savings with stochastic income and recursive utility
     - Achdou Han Lasry Lions Moll (2018) Consumption Saving Problem with Stochastic Labor Income
+- Investment Model
+	- Bolton Chen Wang (2009) A Unified Theory of Tobin's q, Corporate Investment, Financing, and Risk Management

 # Boundary Conditions
-At the state boundary,  I construct the second derivative using central difference,  assuming that the value of the function outside the grid is the value of the function at the grid boundary.
-This approach is valid if either:
-1. the volatility of the state variable is zero at the boundary of the state space (case of bounded state variable).
-In this case, the second derivative simply disappears from the PDE at the boundary.
+In case the volatility of the state variable is zero at the boundaries of the state space, there is no need for supplementary boundary conditions.
-2. Boundaries are reflecting (case of unbounded state variable solved on a finite grid).

-These boundaries conditions encompass most PDEs in economics.
-For more information about boundary conditions, see [Viscosity Solution for Dummies](http://www.princeton.edu/~moll/viscosity_slides.pdf)
+In all other cases, I assume that the derivative of the value function is zero at the boundaries.
+This is the right boundary condition if boundaries are reflecting (this typically happens when solving PDE on finite state space even though in the model the state space is unbounded).

+In some rare cases, however, one may require different boundary conditions for the derivative of the value function at the boundaries.
+See the `BoltonChenWang`  model for an example specifying different boundary conditions.